ideoxan/ideoxan/CONTRIBUTING.md

 ```shell
 npm run start
 ```
+This automatically updates any included submodules and then starts the server.
 Alternatively, the server can be started up just like any normal Node.js project:
 ```shell
 node server.js
 ```